 With these ingredients, Falafel is a good choice for vegetarians and vegans.
 They are a crunchy and full-of-flavor dish, but you can boost their deliciousness with tahini sauce mixed with lemon juice.
 Or you can top your falafel with fresh vegetables like salad or pickled veggies.

-2. Tabbouleh (Lebanese Parsley Salad)
+2. Tabbouleh (Parsley Salad)

 Tabbouleh (or Tabbouli, Taboulah) is an important dish in Arab food in general and Lebanese cuisine.
 Moreover, they are made from many herbs, including parsley (essential ingredient), tomatoes, onions, bulgur, lemon juice, etc.